tt2973355-wq/Induction_2025/README.md

 Then Dr. Priya Drshni mam gave us a lecture on UHV (UNIVERSAL HUMAN VALUES)Session-2.She tells us that we do work to fulfill our basic requirements.
 We all want to live a life which is full of joy, happiness and prosperity.But how we can achieve all these things.To live a proper life firstly, we know ourself.Who we are and What we want.If we know all these things then we can say that we are happy.

+Next lecture was delivered by Prof Jaswant Singh on"Programing language," He tells us about coding and decoding.